 He wrote me back asking if I could do the impressions for his SDC case.

 I turned down the “opportunity” to help him with impressions.
 I do understand the issue of affordability with patients who simply don’t have $5,000++ to spend.
 But, I take issue with the notion that they’re getting the same thing for $1,500 online.
 And, I would be concerned about doing the impressions and then potentially risking some vicarious liability, should things go south.

 Ah… but, SDC / Align have figured out how to get around the impression issue.
 They’re apparently setting up “SmileShop Centers” across the country, where “techs” will do intraoral scans.

 As I predicted, consumers are going to understandably assume that do-it-yourself ortho with SDC is the “same thing” as Invisalign.
 It perpetuates the mistaken assumption that dentists are simply retailers or “middlemen” for the aligner device.
 I’ve already seen consumers on SDC social media sites claim that SDC is “wholesaling” aligners to the public.
 They don’t recognize that orthodontic treatment is a SERVICE, not a device.

 I suspect the brainiacs at Align knew this, as well.
 What is insulting is that they expected us to believe their bullshit about it being a different product, and that it wouldn’t compete with our services.
 It IS a different product.
+And, it’s not a matter of it “competing” with our services.
+It’s a matter of what’s right and proper treatment (without harming the folks performing their own “treatment”).
 But, the consumers don’t know that, and won’t believe it.
-Their perception of it being the same will compete with professionally-administered aligner therapy.
-Though I expect there will be a wave of dissatisfied customers.
+Their perception of it being the same will compete with professionally-administered aligner therapy, which is a SERVICE, not a device.
+I expect there will eventually be a wave of dissatisfied customers.
+Then what?